Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 “gifts of healings”: these are the exact words in the gift listed at no. 4, above.

-So the question now becomes, who does this gift relate to the fivefold ministries in Eph.
-4:11?
+So the question now becomes: how does this gift relate to the fourfold ministries in Ephesians 4:11?
 Does this gift attach itself to those ministries?
 Is it a separate gift?
 Perhaps there are people who just lead without a position.
 Or it can be attached to the ministries of elders and service gifts.
-All of those men and women can exercise the gift of leadership.
+Maybe we don’t need to settle the issue.
+It may be a separate gift on its own.
+All men and women can exercise the gift of leadership, if God distributes it to them.

 “different kinds of tongues”: this is the exact wording above, at no. 8.